PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

-created CategoryRepository and ICategoryRepository and modify the code of both. modified the code in CategoryRepository.cs and ICategoryRepository.cs made ISP_Call.cs class in IRepository and modified the code according to the instruction.
+created CategoryRepository and ICategoryRepository and modify the code of both. modified the code in CategoryRepository.cs and ICategoryRepository.cs made ISP_Call.cs class in IRepository and modified the code according to the instruction. added new class "SP_Call.cs" in which i implemented ISP_Call interface, added connection to Database and updated the implementation.